keras-team/keras-io/examples/vision/md/3D_image_classification.md

 ---
-## Make predictions on a single CT scan.
+## Make predictions on a single CT scan

 ```python